champ3oy/browser-fingerprinting/readme.md

 # Browser Fingerprinting

-A simple robust browser fingerprinting library for tracking users across sessions and domains.
+A simple browser fingerprinting library for tracking users across sessions and domains.

 ## Features